 Students with family incomes below 185 percent of poverty are eligible for a reduced price lunch.
 Schools cannot charge children who receive reduced price lunches more than 40 cents per meal, but each school food authority sets the exact student contribution level independently.
 Students who do not qualify for free or reduced price lunch can purchase slightly subsidized meals, but these lunches are considered “paid” because the student shoulders most of the cost.
 The lunch program subsidizes each “paid” meal between 23 and 25 cents to offset administrative costs.

-Of the five billion meals provided to 31 million students during the 2011-12 school year, 59 percent were free of charge, 9 percent were reduced price, and the other 33 percent were paid.
+Of the 31 million students who received five billion meals during the 2013-14 school year, 62 percent were free of charge, 8 percent were reduced price, and the other 30 percent were paid.

 Children can be enrolled in the school lunch program in two ways.
 Parents can apply for the program by submitting information about their total household incomes through a simple application the school district provides.